cepthomas/Notr/README.md

 ## Future

 - Publish somewhere for web access.
 Probably render html.
-- Support multiple notr projects.
-One would be the example.
 - Fancy stuff like image thumbnail phantom/hover, annotations, hover/popups, etc.
 - Unicode picker/inserter for symbols.